Surface-to-air missile: World War II

-German efforts
+Axis efforts

 The first serious consideration of a SAM development project was a series of conversations that took place in Germany during 1941.
 In February, Friederich Halder proposed a "flak rocket" concept, which led Walter Dornberger to ask Wernher von Braun to prepare a study on a guided missile able to reach between 15000 and 18000 m altitude.
-Von Braun became convinced a better solution was a manned rocket interceptor, and said as much to the director of the T-Amt, Roluf Lucht, in July.
-The directors of the Luftwaffe flak arm were not interested in manned aircraft, and the resulting disagreements between the teams delayed serious consideration of a SAM for two years.
+Von Braun became convinced a better solution was a crewed rocket interceptor, and said as much to the director of the T-Amt, Roluf Lucht, in July.
+The directors of the Luftwaffe flak arm were not interested in crewed aircraft, and the resulting disagreements between the teams delayed serious consideration of a SAM for two years.

 Von Axthelm published his concerns in 1942, and the subject saw serious consideration for the first time; initial development programs for liquid- and solid-fuel rockets became part of the Flak Development Program of 1942.
 By this point serious studies by the Peenemünde team had been prepared, and several rocket designs had been proposed, including 1940's Feuerlilie, and 1941's Wasserfall and Henschel Hs 117 Schmetterling.
 None of these projects saw any real development until 1943, when the first large-scale raids by the Allied air forces started.
 As the urgency of the problem grew, new designs were added, including Enzian and Rheintochter, as well as the unguided Taifun which was designed to be launched in waves.

 In general, these designs could be split into two groups.
-One set of designs would be boosted to altitude in front of the bombers and then flown towards them on a head-on approach at low speeds comparable to manned aircraft.
+One set of designs would be boosted to altitude in front of the bombers and then flown towards them on a head-on approach at low speeds comparable to crewed aircraft.
 These designs included the Feuerlilie, Schmetterling and Enzian.
 The second group were high-speed missiles, typically supersonic, that flew directly towards their targets from below.
 These included Wasserfall and Rheintochter.
 Both types used radio control for guidance, either by eye, or by comparing the returns of the missile and target on a single radar screen.
 Development of all these systems was carried out at the same time, and the war ended before any of them was ready for combat use.
 The infighting between various groups in the military also delayed development.
 Some extreme fighter designs, like the Komet and Natter, also overlapped with SAMs in their intended uses.

 Albert Speer was especially supportive of missile development.
 In his opinion, had they been consistently developed from the start, the large scale bomber raids of 1944 would have been impossible.